akononovicius/physRisk-content-repository/articles/2011/newton-raphson.md

 ![basin interaction](/uploads/2011/05/fig2b.png)

-In the image bellow you can see small root basins overlapping.
+In the image below you can see small root basins overlapping.
 Note that even smaller root basins are overlapping.
 These overlaps would persist at any scale.